 One of the most exciting features of Moray is its microclimates.
 The temperature at the center of the circular terraces is several degrees warmer than at the edges, creating a range of growing conditions that allowed the Incas to test the adaptability of different crops to different climates.

-The Salineras of Maras is a series of salt pans located on a hillside in the Sacred Valley.
-The salt pans have been in use since pre-Incan times and are still used today by local families for salt production.
+The Salineras of Maras are a series of salt pans located on a hillside in the Sacred Valley.
+They have been in use since pre-Incan times and are still used today by local families for salt production.

 The salt pans are built into a steep hill's side and fed by a natural saltwater spring.
 The spring water is channeled into the pans, where it evaporates in the sun, leaving behind a layer of salt that can be harvested by hand.
 The salt is cleaned and sold locally and in nearby towns and cities.